India ratifies Paris climate change deal

 India had called for more work on the agreement ahead of its ratification on Sunday, with its environment ministry saying the Paris agreement laid a "broad framework" but detailed guidelines and rules were needed for it to become operational.

-The ministry also criticized developed countries, saying their populations "live extravagant lifestyles with a high carbon footprint".
+The ministry also criticised developed countries, saying their populations "live extravagant lifestyles with a high carbon footprint".

 It said it was "very crucial" to advance key issues, including those related to finance and technology transfer, at the meeting in Marrakech next month, where India also plans to urge developed countries to do more.